emeraldion/emeraldion.it/README.md

 ## Local Installation

 1. Clone this repo, or download it into a directory of your choice.
-2. Inside the directory, run `bundle install && npm install`.
+2. Inside the directory, run `$ bundle install && npm install`.

 ## Usage